Here’s where to look – or how to work around it!

 - Semi-sweet chocolate chips.
 Nope.
 Nada.
 Not here, anywhere.

 - I’ve just given up and use the dark chocolate or milk chocolate chips instead. – Not quite as good, but still good. 😉 Try a mix of the two!
-(Note that chocolate chips are often the size of mini chips at home, and chocolate bits are sometimes the size of U.S. chocolate chips.)
+(Be sure to pinch the bag to determine the size of the chips – some brands are the size of mini-chocolate chips.)

 - Shortening (like Crisco)